Can pets eat Saffron?

 Description

-Saffron is a deep red-orange spice made from the dried stigmas of Crocus sativus flowers.
-It is used in rice dishes, broths, desserts, and teas in very small pinches because the flavor and color are concentrated.
-Saffron is expensive and usually sold as thin threads or powdered blends.
+Saffron is a deep red-orange spice from Crocus sativus stigmas, used in rice dishes, broths, desserts, and teas in very small pinches.
+Sold as threads or powder.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.